Configuring the Delinea Connector for Use as a RADIUS Server

 This setting allows users to authenticate with the RADIUS client.

-4. Select the Require authentication challenge checkbox to require that users provide a secondary authentication mechanism to log in via the RADIUS client.
+4. Select the Require authentication challenge check box to require that users provide a secondary authentication mechanism to log in via the RADIUS client.

 5. (Optional) Configure an authentication profile for specific RADIUS clients.